This is the first article in a series about all things VR and weddings.

 So, yeah … I guess there is that fashion aesthetic aspect to consider too.

 There are certainly valid reasons to get geared up and add a partial virtual wedding component.
 But does it cost too much at the present moment?

-We're going to answer that in the next article in our series which covers VR costs, a roundup review of VR gear, and an overview of VR Wedding Services!
+I’ll answer that question in the next article in our series, which covers VR costs, a roundup review of VR gear, and an overview of VR Wedding Services!